electro-framework/framework/subsystems/common/Interfaces/Http/RouterInterface.md

 #### Handling errors

-Exceptions thrown from a handler will backtrace through the routing tree and throught the handler pipeline until a handler catches them with a `try catch` block surrounding its "next" call.
+Exceptions thrown from a handler will backtrace through the routing tree and throught the handler stack until a handler catches them with a `try catch` block surrounding its "next" call.

-If a handler catches an exception, it can either re-throw it to be catched by a previous handler, or convert it to an HTTP response that travels back the pipeline.
+If a handler catches an exception, it can either re-throw it to be catched by a previous handler, or convert it to an HTTP response that travels back the stack.

-> Exception handlers **SHOULD NEVER** suppress exceptions and resume executing the handler pipeline.
+> Exception handlers **SHOULD NEVER** suppress exceptions and resume executing the handler stack.

 ### Route patterns